—Tips to prepare for what happens with your pool plan and during project construction

 Take a deep breath: A giant, ugly hole is about to appear next to your home.

-To better prepare for all the construction drama, here are some helpful points to know:
+To better prepare for all the construction drama, here are some helpful points to remember:

-In yards with tight entries—through which large earth-moving equipment cannot pass—a builder must use smaller alternatives like a Bobcat for excavation.
-Unfortunately, this may result in a two- or three-day dig schedule and higher excavation costs.
+In yards with tight entries—through which large equipment cannot pass—a builder will usually turn to a smaller alternative like a Bobcat for excavation.
+Unfortunately, this will result in a longer dig schedule and higher excavation costs.

-• During excavation, a tremendous amount of earth will be moved from your yard.
+• During excavation, a tremendous amount of earth will be moved from your yard to create a hole for the pool.
 Crews will haul it away—usually the same day as excavation.
-A dump truck is often involved.
+Dump trucks are typically involved.

 On some projects, crews will intentionally leave behind a portion of the soil.
 The purpose here is to have the fresh earth available to serve as “backfill” to help prepare the area for deck installation or to level out and grade an uneven lot.